Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - A party booking a conference on the Calendly link above shall add the opposing party (or their lawyer if represented) as a “guest” (option available on form) by including the email address of the opposing party or of the opposing party’s lawyer.

-B.5.
-Scheduling Motion Dates
+B.6 Scheduling Motion Dates

 - All motions require factums, served and filed at least two days before the motion.

 - The court welcomes counsel and parties to provide draft orders with their motion materials in Word.
+Draft orders should include the legislative authority for the requested provisions in accordance with the new requirements under the Family Law Rules.

 - No Books of Authority containing the full text of authorities may be emailed or filed.
 Each party’s factum shall instead hyperlink authorities to a publicly available, free website such as CanLII.
-The factum must include paragraph references each time a case it is cited in the factum.
+The factum must include paragraph references each time a case is cited in the factum.

 - Excerpts of authorities that are not available on a free public website, such as excerpts from textbooks or unreported decisions, should be collected in a small brief of excerpts of unreported authorities and filed electronically in PDF format.

-B.6 Scheduling Urgent Matters
+B.7 Scheduling Urgent Matters

 - For urgent conferences only, the other party’s case conference brief shall be filed by emailing the brief and affidavit of service to Toronto.firstname.lastname@example.org.